-Shoreline Community College runs the first two years of a bachelor program before you transfer to a 4-year university to complete the remaining 2 years (2+2).
-Shoreline offers guaranteed transfer to over 25 US universities and over the years its students have transferred to over 200 different universities, including top-ranked institutions such as New York University, Cornell, University of California and nearby University of Washington.
+Shoreline CC as it is popularly known runs the first two years of a bachelor program before you transfer to a 4-year university to complete the remaining 2 years (2+2).
+The college offers guaranteed transfer to over 25 US universities and over the years its students have transferred to over 200 different universities, including top-ranked institutions such as New York University, Cornell, University of California and nearby University of Washington.
 For further information on why the community college pathway can be a great option, please click here.

 Students aged 16+ and with a strong academic profile may also consider Shoreline and its High School Completion Plus program.
 Save time and money by taking classes that allow you to complete a U.S. High School diploma and, at the same time, earn you credits towards a bachelor degree!

 Shoreline is a popular choice for international students thanks to its affordability and fantastic transfer options into top 4-year universities in Washington State and beyond.
 Typically there are 1000 international students from around 55 different countries on campus at any one time so you are sure to make global connections during your studies!

 Majors at Shoreline Community College

 Shoreline offers over 90 different majors so you have plenty of choice.
 Popular fields of study include Business, Biology (for medical-related studies), Computer Science, Engineering and Psychology but be sure to check the full list of available majors by clicking here.

 Scholarships and Financial Aid for students